dynexcoin/DynexSDK/README.md

 - [Medium: Computing on the Dynex Neuromorphic Platform: IBM Qiskit 4-Qubit Full Adder Circuit](https://medium.com/@dynexcoin/computing-on-the-dynex-neuromorphic-platform-ibm-qiskit-4-qubit-full-adder-circuit-7416084e19dd)
 - [Medium: Benchmarking the Dynex Neuromorphic Platform with the Q-Score](https://dynexcoin.medium.com/benchmarking-the-dynex-neuromorphic-platform-with-the-q-score-93402ca19bdd)

+## Pricing

+Using Dynex technology for computations on the local machine (mainnet=False) is free.
+It allows sampling computing problems on the local machine before computing on the Dynex Neuromorphic Computing cloud and is mainly used for prototyping and testing of code.
+Computing on the mainnet is being charged in DNX based on usage.
+Users can maintain their balances in the [Dynex Market Place](https://live.dynexcoin.org).
+The cost for compute on Dynex is based on supply & demand, whereas higher paid compute jobs are being prioritized by the workers.
+The value "CURRENT AVG BLOCK FEE" shows the current average price for compute.
+It defines the amount to be paid for each block, which is being produced every 2 minutes.
+Depending on the number of chips (num_reads), duration (annealing_time), size and complexity of your computational problem, only a fraction of the entire network is being used.
+The price charged for compute is being calculated as a fraction of the base "block fee" and is being displayed during computing in the Python interface as well as in the "Usage" section of the Dynex market place.

 ## Beginners Guides

 To get familiar with the computing possibilities on the Dynex Platform, we have prepared a number of Python Jupyter Notebooks.
 Here are some of our beginner guides demonstrating the use of the Dynex SDK.